oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/accessing-the-domain/admin-console.md

          port: 7001
    ```

-1. For the Remote Console to connect to the Kubernetes WebLogic Server Administration Server, use the URL:
+1. For the Remote Console to connect to the Kubernetes WebLogic Server Administration Server, supply a URL that resolves to the load balancer host and ingress that you supplied in the previous step.
+For example:

    ```
    http://${HOSTNAME}:${LB_PORT}/
    ```
    Where:

-     * `${HOSTNAME}` is where you start up the WebLogic domain.
+     * `${HOSTNAME}` is where the ingress load balancer is running, in this case, the `External-IP` address of the Traefik load balancer.

      * To determine the `${LB_PORT}` when using a Traefik load balancer: